-At MSR, we build many of our products right here in Seattle’s SODO district.
-We also design and build the tools that create those products.
+At MSR, we don’t just design our gear right here in Seattle’s SODO district, we also design the tools we use to build those products.
 Rare in the outdoor industry, the MSR tooling shop plays a critical role in our manufacturing process.
 Because we create these tools in-house, we retain control of virtually every step in the production process, which helps improve the quality of our products and provides key insight for future innovations.
 In a way, the tooling shop is where the manufacturing of our sheet metal parts really begins.
 Here’s a look inside this small but important space.

 What it does

 Tucked deep in a corner of our Seattle factory, the tooling shop is staffed by a team of three with backgrounds in machining, engineering and material science.
 This team is responsible for designing, and then actually custom building the tools that create the metal components that go into our gear.

 Before they become things like stove legs and snowshoe traction bars, these gear bits start off as large sheets or coils of steel.
 The process of turning them into functioning parts begins with a CAD model of the part’s design.
 Looking at the model, the team considers where the part will be used, its intended functionality, and how durable it needs to be.
 With this knowledge, they design and fabricate a tool, called a progressive die, that will be used by our giant punch press machines to stamp out the part.